 - Count calories

-- Choose the right carbohydrates which are slowly digested.
+- Choose the right carbohydrates, which digested slowly.
 Whole grains, sweet potatoes, winter squashes, beans, berries, cherries, apples, and pears are on the scale of the low glycemic load( GL).

-- Learn about glycemic index and glycemic load.
+- Learn about the glycemic index and glycemic load.

 - Avoid fast food